Unlinkability of an Improved Key Agreement Protocol for EMV 2nd Gen Payments: Conclusion

 \section{Conclusion}

-In this paper, we have investigated the Blinded Diffie-Hellman key agreement protocol in Fig.~\ref{fig_orig} proposed by EMVCo to introduce encryption in EMV payments.
-Although BDH indeed introduces a way to establish a symmetric key between the card and the terminal, we have shown that the privacy of the cardholder is not protected.
-In particular, in Theorem~\ref{thm_link} we have shown that the presence of an active adversary leads to the failure of BDH to be unlinkable.
-In our proposal for improving the protocol in Fig.~\ref{fig_impr}, we use a signature scheme that respects blinding, e.g., Verheul signatures.
-To prove that our Fixed BDH protocol meets the privacy requirements, we have introduced a suitable definition of unlinkability (see Def.~\ref{def_unlink}) and modelled our proposed protocol in the applied $\pi$-calculus in Section~\ref{sec_fixed}.
-The main contributions of the paper are as follows.
+In this paper, we have investigated the Blinded Diffie-Hellman key agreement protocol in Fig.~\ref{fig_orig} proposed by EMVCo to introduce encryption into a proposal for 2nd Gen EMV payments.
+Although BDH indeed introduces a way to establish a symmetric key between the card and the terminal, and meets the initial EMVCo requirements, we have shown that the privacy of the cardholder will not be protected against an active attacker.
+In particular, in Theorem~\ref{thm_link} we have shown that the presence of an active adversary leads to a straightforward failure of BDH to be unlinkable.
+In our proposal for improving the protocol in Fig.~\ref{fig_impr}, we use a generic signature scheme that respects blinding.
+To support this, in Section~\ref{sec_fixed}, we point out that at least one existing signature scheme meets our requirements, namely Verheul signatures.
+To verify our proposal, we introduced a strong definition of unlinkability in Def.~\ref{def_unlink} and applied this definition to the applied $\pi$-calculus model of UBDH in Theorem~\ref{thm_static}, thereby proving that UBDH indeed makes the key agreement unlinkable.